 David is a graduate of the University of Sydney and received a Ph.D. from Cornell University in the field of Physics.
 As a scientist at Bell Labs, he applied his research on imaging single atoms and atomic-scale spectroscopy to determine the physical limits on how small a transistor can be made.
 His work more generally has focused on the development of scanning transmission electron microscopy and spectroscopy as quantitative tools for atomic-resolution materials analysis, and its application to unraveling connections between electronic-structure changes on the atomic scale and the macroscopic behavior of materials.
 This includes systems as diverse as fuel cells, batteries, turbine blades, and two-dimensional superconductors.

-David is a fellow of both the American Physical Society and the Microscopy Society of America, and recipient of the MSA Burton Medal and MAS Duncumb Award.
-A full list of Dr. Muller's publications is available at this link.
+David is a fellow of both the American Physical Society and the Microscopy Society of America, and recipient of the DGE’s Ernst Ruska Prize, the MSA Burton Medal and MAS Duncumb Award.
+Full list of Dr. Muller's publications.

 My group's research at Cornell University is focused on understanding the behavior of materials and devices at the atomic scale, with an emphasis on renewable energy applications.
 Using some of the most powerful electron microscopes in the world, placed in specially-designed and environmentally isolated rooms, we are able to explore the chemistry, electronic structure and bonding inside objects as diverse as transistors, turbine blades, two-dimensional superconductors, fuel cells and batteries.
 All of these systems are made up of different materials, and where they join at the atomic scale, the boundary conditions on the quantum mechanical wavefunctions force very different behavior from what might be expected of the bulk materials.
 At these boundaries, where everyday intuition breaks down, we are searching for new and unexpected phases and physics.
 The impact of this research on devices, both larger and small, could be very significant.